 There’s a range of optional parking & pre or post Challenge shuttle bus transfer services, to make easy to join & exit – and to provide flexible options for you r own planning.
 These include:

-Tulleys Farm, Turners Hill (58 km finish) – Saturday 23 May
+Tulleys Farm, Turners Hill (58 km finish) – Saturday

 The 1st Half is a varied 58 km with ~800 metres of climb.
 Setting out along the river Thames, explore some of London’s suburban areas before heading up & over the North Downs and into rolling countryside.
 A half way stop near Sutton (Oaks Park) gives the chance to refresh & replenish before setting out on the final stretch to Turners Hill where you will be welcomed with a huge celebration & cheer as you finish.